 Speaking of which, Anker's Soundcore 3 looks like a sure-fire entry for our next Bluetooth speakers update — it blew may away by how well this $51 (£56) speaker sounded.
 (That price covers the black finish.
 Blue, red and silver color options are also available but cost a little bit more at $56/£63.)
 All four colors are available directly through Anker's website or via online retailers including Amazon and Walmart.
 Look out for our full review coming soon.

 If a Bluetooth speaker to assist you with voice calls is more your thing, then Beyerdynamic's Space priced at $179 may make a great fit for your needs.
 Our initial testing certainly indicates its strengths in handling voice calls, but you'll need to wait a bit longer for our full review to fully discover it's true capabilities.

-The best Bluetooth speakers right now
+The best Bluetooth speakers overall

 Thanks to its excellent sound quality, long battery life and travel-ready ruggedness, the UE Megaboom 3 is the best Bluetooth speaker you can buy right now.
-This big, bold portable speaker pumps out rich 360-degree sound complete with crisp highs and satisfying low-end, and maxes out at 100 decibels of noise.
+This big, bold portable speaker pumps out rich 360-degree sound complete with detailed highs and satisfying low-end, and maxes out at 100 decibels of noise.
 And with an IP67-rated design, it can survive drops, splashes and a fall into the pool without skipping a beat.

 The Megaboom 3 is on the bigger side compared to other portable speakers, and unlike many of its competitors, it doesn't have Alexa or Google Assistant support, or any other smart features.
-But if that’s not a dealbreaker, the Megaboom 3's sound quality and ruggedness can't be beat for the price.
+But if that’s not a deal breaker, the Megaboom 3's sound quality and ruggedness can't be beat for the price.
 You can also pair it with older Megaboom and Boom models for a stereo sound experience.

 Read our full UE Megaboom 3 review.